 In Yading Village, there are several very basic Tibetan-style guesthouses to stay at that have clean rooms and serve basic Tibetan and Chinese dishes.
 There are no hotels or guesthouses beyond Yading Village.

-For trekkers, the only place to camp is past Milk Lake on the back side of the First Col. It is not possible to camp at Chong Gu Monastery, Luorong Grasslands, Milk Lake or anywhere else before the First Col. Read further down this post for a detailed trekking guide as well as my recommendation on where to camp.
+WHERE TO CAMP FOR TREKKERS: The only place to camp is past Milk Lake on the back side of the First Col. It is not possible to camp at Chong Gu Monastery, Luorong Grasslands, Milk Lake or anywhere else before the First Col. This means you will need to set up camp on the BACK side of Yading, quite far from the main entrance.
+Read further down this post for a detailed trekking guide as well as my recommendation on where to camp.

 Getting around inside Yading Nature Reserve (not trekking)